-- (A) CDL Testing procedures will be comparable to those set forth in federal regulations governing drug and alcohol testing for CDL holders.
+- (A) CDL Testing procedures will be consistent with those set forth in federal regulations governing drug and alcohol testing for CDL holders.
 Any employee who tests positive for drugs and/or alcohol shall be relieved of duty without pay (unless the employee elects to use his/her available vacation or compensatory time balances) and referred to the City's Employee Assistance Program (EAP).
-Alcohol levels at .04 or higher for any CDL holder and at .06 or higher for any non-CDL holder alcohol shall be considered positive.
+Alcohol levels at .04 or higher for any CDL holder and at .06 or higher for any non-CDL holder shall be considered positive.
 Before returning to work after a positive test result, an employee must take a return-to-duty test and test negative.
-An employee shall be subject to follow-up testing for one (1) year. - (B) Any employee who voluntarily requests drug and alcohol education and/or treatment shall not be disciplined in connection with that request, if the request is done prior to selection for random testing. - (C) Failure to cooperate and refusal to test shall be construed as a positive test result.
-Any drug test that reveals the presence of adulterants shall be construed as a positive test.

-- (D) Any employee who has completed his/her initial probationary period tests positive the first time will not be disciplined for the positive result, provided that said employee complies with the provisions of the Drug and Alcohol Policy.
+An employee shall be subject to follow-up testing consistent with the federal regulations governing drug and alcohol testing for CDL holders. - (B) Any employee who voluntarily requests drug and alcohol education and/or treatment shall not be disciplined in connection with that request, if the request is made prior to an accident, prior to selection for random testing, and prior to the City's reasonable suspicion. - (C) Failure to cooperate and refusal to test shall be construed as a positive test result.
+Any drug test that reveals the presence of adulterants shall be construed as a positive test. - (D) Any employee who has completed his/her initial probationary period and tests positive the first time will not be disciplined for the positive result, provided that said employee complies with the provisions of the Drug and Alcohol Policy.
 Additionally, the employee may be disciplined for other work rule or policy violations in connection with that positive result.
-A second positive drug or alcohol test shall result in discipline up to and including termination of employment. - (E) The City shall maintain a policy and procedure for drug and alcohol testing consistent with the terms and provisions of this Agreement. - (F) The City will continue to conduct training on reasonable suspicion and the random drug and alcohol testing process.
+A second positive drug or alcohol test shall result in discipline up to and including termination of employment. - (E) The City shall maintain a policy and procedure for drug and alcohol testing consistent with the terms and provisions of this Agreement.

+- (F) The City will continue to conduct training on reasonable suspicion and the random drug and alcohol testing process.
 This training will be provided to all affected employees, supervisors and bargaining unit representatives. - (G) The City and the Union will make reasonable efforts to encourage selfreferral to the Employee Assistance Program for education and treatment programs, upon request of the employee. - (H) Any non-CDL holder who tests at 0.04 to .0599 and any CDL holder who tests at .02 to .0399 for alcohol shall not be considered as having tested positive, but shall be relieved of duty for the remainder of his/her scheduled work day, and may elect to use vacation leave or compensatory time to cover this absence.